 Join us for Stage 3

-Stage 3 is set to kick off in January 2024, and we’re on the lookout for 10 forward-thhinking partners to get involved.
+Stage 3 is set to kick off in January 2024, and we’re on the lookout for 10 forward-thinking partners to get involved.
 The preceding stages have already made a significant impact on the FM industry, generating increased visibility and awareness.
 Stage 3 takes the Scope 3 project further as it looks to collect and analyse significant data sets to understand the current emissions gap in the built environment’s carbon footprint.

 Benefits for partners: